ayaelsaid/fianl-project/README.md

 # Introduction
 Meet me website
 is a platform connects pet lovers, allowing them to interact, share experiences, and post breeding requests for their pets.
 Users can create a profile, post their pet's details for breeding, and engage in real-time conversations in dedicated chat rooms such as rooms for dogs, cats, other animals, and a breeding requests room.
 The website provides a space for users to communicate, ask for breeding partners, and find matching pets based on their needs.

-# Motivation
-My motivation for creating Luxury Car Rental stemmed from the observation that in many countries, renting a car has become a preferred choice over purchasing one outright.
-This could be due to factors such as flexibility, affordability, and the avoidance of long-term commitments associated with car ownership.

-**By building Luxury Car Rental, I aimed to bridge the gap between car rental companies and customers, providing a user-friendly platform that simplifies the process of finding, booking, and paying for rental cars.**

 -------------------------------------------------------------------------------------------------------------------------------------------------------------